tomcam/go-ubuntu1804-do/docs/README.md

-# go-ubuntu1804-do

-Installing Golang on Ubuntu 18.04.02
+# Installing Golang on Ubuntu 18.04.02

+If you're a Go programmer and beginning/intermediate devops person who wants to get a DigitalOcean server up and running with the least possible trouble but still following best practices, this article should get you up and running in a few minutes.
+It shows how to create and secure your new user and root user, install Go, and set up a firewall.
+The built-in Go server is fine even for most production purposes, so there are instructions on installing a web server aren't necessary.

+## What this article shows you how to do

+This shows every step in one place to:

+* Get a new Droplet on DigitalOcean
+* Create root user credentials
+* Create a new user with sudo privileges
+* Install Go
+* Configure the built-in firewall named UFW to serve web pages and accept ssh connections

 # TODO:
 * See if 1GB was enough to compile Go etc.
-* Figure out whether to go through this again w/the default ssh key, since I already had one.
+* Missing full ssh instructions.
+Figure out whether to go through this again w/the default ssh key, since I already had one.
 * Another article I discovered [How To Install Python 3 and Set Up a Programming Environment on Ubuntu 18.04 [Quickstart]](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-ubuntu-18-04-quickstart) while trying to get neovim to work, which required Python, had me do this:

 ```